lucacacciarru/uxstein/pull_request_template.md

 ## Types of changes

-> What types of changes does your code introduce to morfeo?
+> What types of changes does your code introduce to uxstein?
 > _Put an `x` in the boxes that apply_

 - [ ] 🐛 Bugfix (non-breaking change which fixes an issue)